AdityanRajesh7/AdityanRajesh7/README.md

 # hi, I'm Adityan 👋

 AI & Data Science student at **Amrita Vishwa Vidyapeetham**, Kollam, Kerala.
-I explore the theory and behavior of learning systems — how they optimize, generalize, and sometimes fail interestingly.
+I explore the behavior of learning systems — how they optimize, generalize, and sometimes fail interestingly.

 ---